iBlackley/IASC2P02/blog.md

 timeframe of 3D illusions to label an entire study as being racist.
 Aside from being a far reach into making an argument, the entire prospect of this point is illogical and when reading and trying to decipher its meaning within the essay comes across as a weak intro and basis to rationalize the entirety of the essay to follow.
 Not only is assuming that a study and organization of digital media is racist improbable, but to base an entire argument on the development of 3D illusions and the culture around them is ridiculous.
 To assume that lenticular lenses and stereoscopes are a definition of a time frames ideologies and practices is to label an entire generation of people based off a near-useless device.
 Stereoscopes were made to create a 3D image that people can view for a pleasurable experience.
 Lenticular postcards and bookmarks were made to offer a similar experience and more, without the need of a device to see it.
 Neither were implications of the time nor how humanities have grown.
 If anything, it’s a statement to how technology has improved.

 McPherson then moves onto UNIX, a base operating system that inspired LINUX and Mac OSX, and influenced Windows.
 Much of the paper’s argument lies within this section based around one piece of technology, however, as Kirschenbaum states that DH is “more akin to a common methodological outlook than an investment in any one specific set of texts or even technologies.”
 Instead of looking at a system as whole, McPherson looks at one particular aspect of the UNIX os.
 McPherson outlines the rules of coding and programming within the UNIX system, but focuses only on the Rule of Modularity.
 McPherson spends much of this section explaining how UNIX and other similar operating systems work when trying to work efficiently and effectively; remove and separate unneeded or troublesome pieces.

 ![](https://raw.githubusercontent.com/iBlackley/IASC2P02/master/images/EMBED.png)

+<sub>Voyant word cloud for McPherson's article: 'UNIX' and 'modularity' are two of the top four most used words at 74 and 40 uses respectively.</sub>

+ The next piece of text is where McPherson begins to compare apples to oranges; she explains how the modularity and thinking system of UNIX reflects that of the first half of the twentieth century.
+McPherson claims that the ‘proper’ working parts of the system equate the the ‘Whites Only’ ideals and the troublesome parts are the racial end of the system, as if it were lynching and isolating them.
+McPherson’s claim here is that a computer system, meant to run efficiently and effectively without user input, is built racist due to similarities and development during pre-civil rights times.
+This avoids one crucial piece of logic, however; computers and people are not one in the same.
+One is created by the other, yes, but if a computer were to allow troublesome code and frameworks within its system, the computer fails to continue to work properly, efficiently or effectively.
+McPherson appears to ignore the fact that the rule set for UNIX was not listed as it was because of racist ideology, but rather to keep a computerized system running smoothly and effectively.
+If you leave a virus on a computer, it will cause issues for the user.
+If a file is corrupted in a program, it needs to be removed and replaced to continue working.
+Much like McPherson’s previous point with the 3D toys, her argument here falls into the same farfetched reach at something that just isn’t there.